Can supervise: YES

 This short paper explores relevant theories for mobile learning and teaching by contrasting it with the learning that occurs in the traditional, didactic lecture and in typical implementations of eLearning.
 It examines existing mLearning theories and explores these through one example of mLearning, student-generated vodcasts.
 The application of concepts such as student-centred learning, active learning, learning conversations, existing student practices with mobile devices and the affordances they offer reveal that mLearning, as exemplified by student-generated vodcasts, is fundamentally different from traditional face-to-face lectures and eLearning.
 However, it is also noted that not all mLeaming leads to better educational outcomes and that more emphasis needs to be placed on learner engagement and student centred learning as fundamental concepts of any mLearning theory.

-Grant, S, Dyson, LE & Robertson, TJ 2010, 'A Participatory Approach to the Inclusion of Indigenous Australians in Information Technology', Proceedings of The 11th Biennial Participatory Design Conference, Participatory Design Conference, Association for Computing Machinery, Inc. (ACM), University of Technology Sydney, Australia, pp. 207-210.View/Download from: UTS OPUS or Publisher's site
+Grant, S, Dyson, LE & Robertson, TJ 2010, 'A Participatory Approach to the Inclusion of Indigenous Australians in Information Technology', Proceedings of The 11th Biennial Participatory Design Conference, Participatory Design Conference, Association for Computing Machinery, Inc. (ACM), University of Technology Sydney, Australia, pp. 207-210.View/Download from: Publisher's site

 Improving Indigenous access to university education has been a major focus in Australia over the last four decades.
 However, despite success in several areas of recognised priority to the Indigenous community, participation in Information Technology (IT) degree programs remained very low throughout the 1980s and â90s.
 The University of Technology, Sydney began a project to address this very issue in 2001.
 The Indigenous Participation in IT Project was initiated by the Faculty of Information Technology in collaboration with Indigenous Australians and members of staff of the Faculty.
 This project culminated in the design of a participatory IT program that has successfully seen the numbers of Indigenous students and staff in the Faculty increase.
 A number of factors were identified as contributing to this success.
 These included an improvement to recruitment processes, the building of a personalised approach to student support and the growing acceptance of the program as part of the academic culture of the faculty.
 Additionally, of great importance has been the development of the program as a collaboration between Indigenous staff and students and nonIndigenous staff at all levels of decision making and implementation.

-Litchfield, AJ, Dyson, LE, Wright, M, Pradhan, S & Courtille, BF 2010, 'Student-Produced Vodcasts as Active Metacognitive Learning', Proceedings - 10th IEEE International Conference on Advanced Learning Technologies (ICALT 2010), IEEE International Conference on Advanced Learning Technologies, IEEE, Sousse, Tunisia, pp. 560-564.View/Download from: UTS OPUS or Publisher's site
+Litchfield, AJ, Dyson, LE, Wright, M, Pradhan, S & Courtille, BF 2010, 'Student-Produced Vodcasts as Active Metacognitive Learning', Proceedings - 10th IEEE International Conference on Advanced Learning Technologies (ICALT 2010), IEEE International Conference on Advanced Learning Technologies, IEEE, Sousse, Tunisia, pp. 560-564.View/Download from: Publisher's site

 Pod and vodcasts are increasingly used in international higher education.
 Most are produced by faculty either to replace the traditional lecture or to provide an alternative source of lecture material for students to listen to at convenient times.
 In contrast this paper examines the learning outcomes achieved when studentsâ produce vodcasts as an assigned task.
 When producing the vodcasts studentsâ were no longer 'time poor' often aiming only for a Pass.
 They were highly motivated and involved in activities designed to address the learning objectives and engaged in active metacognitive learning.
 The students were involved in peer learning developing research, teamwork and communication understandings and skills, all desirable professional attributes.
 Evaluation of the pilot of the student-produced vodcast assignment indicates that there was very high engagement and that the learning outcomes achieved were outstanding.
 Student pre-and-post assignment self-assessment surveys indicate they learnt significantly in the stated assignment objectives of (1) improved awareness of IT careers - 29% to 70% good awareness - and (2) improved skills in multimedia communication - 27% to 49% good video recording and 16% to 51% good multimedia editing skills.